sammesel/SQL_workload_generator/prerequisites.md

 **notice:**

-* you can restore the database using any valid name
+* the restored database can use any valid name

-* these scripts are not compatible with the Azure SQL Database sample
+* these scripts are not compatible with the Azure SQL Database sample, as that sample database has another set of objects and schemas

 ### Enlarged Database